bajjurirohan/pizza/README.md

 I have utilized Redux to the the total costs according to the given pricings with the pizza slice in lib\features\pizza-slice.ts.
 The useReducer hook was used to manage the state of the cart.

+## Redux Store

+I have implemented the redux store to calculate the checkout cost and to handle the pizza slices and pepperoni Count

 ## Search page

 I have implemented the search functionality in the route /seach where you can search for repositories from the Github API and results the repositiories with repect to the name provide by the user